 I recently got acquainted with the Middle Eastern spice mix called Za'atar and I am pretty much obsessed with it.
 Just like that Frank's Hot Sauce commercial goes: I put that S&$% on everything!

-Well, in reality I mostly put it on toast, potatoes, and chicken.
+Well, in reality I mostly put it on toast, potatoes (it's amaaazing on these crispy za'atar potatoes!), and chicken.
 And I keep playing around with other recipes, such as these pitas with smashed chickpeas.

 Za'atar is a mix of herbs and spices made primarily from dried hyssop leaves, dried sumac, sesame seeds, and a mix of other spices and herbs.
 (Don't ask me what hyssop leaves are.
 Unfortunately I have never come across this plant yet.)
 Every middle-eastern region has their own variation of za'atar, hence the "other spices and herbs" that I mention above.
 The za'atar mix I have is from Amazon - this one here.
 It had great reviews and it did not disappoint.